GrahamDeprecated/CMS-LogViewer/README.md

 ## Usage

-There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/CMS-LogViewer ) for CMS LogViewer.
+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/CMS-LogViewer) for CMS LogViewer.

+Note that [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS) already ships with CMS LogViewer.

 ## Updating Your Fork